arfost/dwarfy-caster/README.md

-when the server is running use DFhack to launch Dwarf Fortress and load your game then open http://localhost:8080/index.html?pos=x,y,z in your browser it should load your fortress. x,y and z are your starts coordonates in the DF map.
+when the server is running use DFhack to launch Dwarf Fortress and load your game then open http://localhost:8080/index.html?pos=x,y,z in your browser it should load your fortress.

+x,y and z are your starts coordonates in the DF map.

-You can find them by entering mining mode (m), enabling the keyboard cursor (Alt-k if it's not already visible), moving the cursor to where you want, then running the `position` command from DFhack
+You can find them by entering mining mode (m), enabling the keyboard cursor (Alt-k if it's not already visible), moving the cursor to where you want, then running the `position` command from DFhack.

 In game you can use ZQSD to move around, A and E to go down and up and click on the canvas to capture mouse.
+The P key switch to QWERTY control scheme.

 ## Technical considerations